Playing the Lottery Instead of Working Hard

 Don’t mix these 2 as there isn’t a fine line between them.
 Let’s face it.
-Nothing beats lottery.
+Nothing beats the lottery.
 You don’t have to go out of your home.
 You’re playing it from the comfort of your home and you’re rewarded.
 No struggle, no effort, zero!
 When you compare your job with the lottery the better of the two is obvious.
 However, there’s a chance that you just hate your job.
-Eventually you’re going to need a job that pays the bills.
-Don’t blame lottery for your poor performance.
+Eventually, you’re going to need a job that pays the bills.
+Don’t blame the lottery for your poor performance.
 It’s your job that’s the issue.

 Nevertheless, you can always try and switch jobs.
 That’s if you have a beefy CV.

-Is It worth It to Quit Your Job to Fulfill Your Dreams
+Is It Worth It to Quit Your Job to Fulfill Your Dreams

 This is the question you want to ask yourself.
 It all comes down to this.
 If you think it’s going to be worth it go ahead!
-Quit on Monday and start playing lottery online or locally.
+Quit on Monday and start playing the lottery online or locally.
 You’ll need to come up with a list of expenses, establish a budget and you’re good to go.
 It may seem as if it’s easy, but this is one risky choice you are making.
 I’m positive you are aware of the fact that all it takes is one jackpot and all your problems will vanish.

-Play conservatively and increase the efficiency and the effectiveness.
+Play conservatively and increase efficiency and effectiveness.
 Try to improve with each and every draw.
-This month there won’t a paycheck so you must win.
+This month there won’t be a paycheck so you must win.
 Yes, I got that right, you must win.
 Otherwise, you’ll be back to work on Monday.
 Every dollar is worth a fortune now.
 If money management is not one of your virtues you’re going to have a really tough time.
 If this is the case you better not try this at all because you will fail.